Where does the holiday club run?

 What about lunch?

-We provide snacks and drinks, and we usually also provide a free hot lunch.
+We provide healthy snacks and drinks, and we usually also provide a free hot lunch.
 Your young person may prefer familiar food from home though so feel free to send a packed lunch.
 We ask parents/carers to give us as much information as possible about dietary and feeding needs on booking.
 Please do not send food that contains nuts due to allergies.

 Can you accommodate a young person with high level medical needs?